Moving the Needle – Brandon Bussy – RevOps Rockstars Podcast

-The third function of Brandon’s RevOps team focuses on strategy and analytics.
+The third function of Brandon’s RevOps team during his time at Entrata focused on strategy and analytics.
 This team supports the GTM teams like Sales and Marketing, enabling those members to focus more on core functions.
 The strategy team also helps GTM leaders think about and plan their strategic vision.
 Brandon’s final team function is revenue enablement.
 These members translate priorities across the organization into sales motions.

 At Entrata, Brandons’ SVP of Revenue Operations role reports to the CRO.
 As a result, the two share success metrics.
 He supports the core corporate goals, which typically include a revenue growth target, productivity, and retention.

 “I’m really focused on revenue growth, productivity, and retention.
 Helps your RevOps team focus by asking, “is what I’m doing going to move the needle on those three things?”
 Too often, we get enticed by really cool things like a new platform.”Brandon Bussey, former SVP of Revenue Operations at Entrata

 In addition to these three metrics, Brandon also tracks quarterly goals using the OKR (Objectives & Key Results) methodology, and keeps an eye on progress and contribution using OKRs.
 One thing to note when setting goals is never to do them in isolation.
 Brandon sends proposed plans to sales and customer success leaders and the CRO for input before finalization.

 When entering a new RevOps role, you’ll likely want to jump in and solve problems immediately.
 It’s who we are as RevOps practitioners.
 After a few months, you need to switch gears.
 Brandon recommends pausing and taking a step back to look at the organization.
 Plan out the organization’s path to success and map the steps to take the company where it needs to be.